langchain-ai/executive-ai-assistant/README.md

 7. `mv ${PATH-TO-CLIENT-SECRET.JSON} eaia/.secrets/secrets.json` - This will move the client secret you just created to that secrets folder
 8. `python scripts/setup_gmail.py` - This will create the Google OAuth provider using LangChain Auth and handle the initial authentication flow.

-**Authentication Flow**: EAIA now uses LangChain Auth for OAuth management.
+**Authentication Flow**: EAIA uses LangChain Auth for OAuth management.
 The setup script creates a Google OAuth provider that handles token storage and refresh automatically.
 When you first run the application, you'll be prompted to complete OAuth authentication if needed.

 ### Configuration